hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/404_sayings_and_utterances.md

 70\.
 If I do not find bliss in the life of the Spirit, shall, I seek satisfaction in the life of the senses?
 If I cannot get nectar; shall I fall back upon ditch water?
-The bird called Châtaka drinks from the clouds only, ever calling as it soars, "Pure water!
+The bird called Chātaka drinks from the clouds only, ever calling as it soars, "Pure water!
 Pure water!"
 And no storms or tempests make it falter on wing or descend to drink from the earth.